How to make your own natural reef safe sunscreen

 I already wrote about that conventional sunscreen is dangerous for our ocean and coral reefs and ocean wild life.
 (Click here to get to the article)

-For what I know by now, my intention tells me we should be careful with every synthetic, inorganic product.
+For what I know by now, my intention tells me we should be careful with a lot of synthetic, inorganic ingredients.

-Our skin is our biggest organ, and since I know that our skin absorbs nano particles of whatever we put on it in a very short time, and then these ingredients get into our blood and spread out in our body, I got really careful with what I put on my skin.
+Our skin is our biggest organ, and since I know that our skin absorbs nano particles of whatever we put on it in a very short time, and then these ingredients get into our blood and spread out in our body, I try to be more careful with what I put on my skin.

 But back to sunscreens.